Marcin-Szot/CV/README.md

-CV
+CV [HTML/CSS/jQuery]
 ==

-My CV web page
+This is a kind of CV web page, different from typical paper-cv.